ferpasri/TbUIS-UIS/README.md

 ## Deployment of application
 #### If you already have WAR file, you can continue with setting up a database - part: 2. a)
 ### 1. a) Running an application using the Maven plugin
-The UIS-web application can be started using the Maven tomcat7 plugin, which allows manipulation of WAR projects within the built-in servlet container Tomcat version 7.x.
+The UIS application can be started using the Maven tomcat7 plugin, which allows manipulation of WAR projects within the built-in servlet container Tomcat version 7.x.
 To run a new application using the WAR file with clean assembly the following command can be used:

 ```
 mvn clean install -DskipTests tomcat7 :run -war